🔍 공개 퀴즈 검색

 How should you approach a hostile audience?

-1. Ignore their objections completely
+1. Ignore their objections and push forward

 2. Build credibility, acknowledge concerns, find common ground ✓

-3. Give up or surrender
+3. Give up on persuading them entirely

 4. Attack them or be confrontational